OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Defense_Mechanics.md

 - **Current Cap**: Properties.BLOCK_CAP (default 100%)

 #### Engage Ability

+**Game Rule Summary**: Engage is a special combat stance where you focus entirely on one enemy, giving you amazing blocking ability against them but making you vulnerable to others.
+You can block attacks from any direction against your engaged target, but it costs endurance and prevents you from moving freely.

 When engaging a target:
 - Block chance increased to 95% minimum
 - Works 360° against engaged target